espocrm/documentation/docs/administration/web-to-lead.md

 </script>
 ```

 'Access-Control-Allow-Origin' header can be set in `data/config.php` with the parameter `leadCaptureAllowOrigin`.
-By default `*` value is used.
+By default, `*` value is used.

 ## Lead assignment distribution

-By utilizing [Workflows](workflows.md) or [BPM tool](bpm.md) you can create an assignment rule that will distribute leads among team users.
+By utilizing [Workflows](workflows.md) or [BPM tool](bpm.md), you can create an assignment rule that will distribute leads among team users.
 There are Round-Robin and Least-Busy rules available.

-To apply the rule for only leads coming through the entry point you can use a condition checking Campaign field.
+To apply the rule for only leads coming through the entry point, you can use a condition checking Campaign field.

 ## Hooks